Aatti13/Musify/README.md

 # Summary
-- Musify (just a temporary name pls dont sue me Spotify) is used for easy downloading of you favourite music and audio files.
+- Musify (just a temporary name pls dont sue me Spotify) is used for downloading your favourite music and audio files.

 - This is completely free and no API key required.